emtee40/fdroid-wiki/Inclusion-of-Xamarin-(.NET)-apps.md

 ## Workaround
 You can publish a custom fdroid repo on GitHub pages, GitLab pages, or any static assets hosting platforms.
 Example: https://github.com/bitwarden/mobile/blob/master/.github/workflows/release.yml#L93...L175.

 You may guide the user to add your repo to their fdroidclient with one tap.
-Example: https://mobileapp.bitwarden.com/fdroid/
+Example: https://mobileapp.bitwarden.com/fdroid/.

+This matches our vision of [decentralized distribution](https://f-droid.org/en/2022/02/05/decentralizing-distribution.html).